Lightning-AI/torchmetrics/docs/source/pages/plotting.rst

     Torchmetrics will default to using that style.

 Torchmetrics comes with build-in support for quick visualization of your metrics, by simply using the ``.plot`` method that all modular metrics implement.
-This is method provides a consist interface
+This is method provides a consist interface for basic plotting of all metrics.

 .. testcode:: python

     metric = AnyMetricYouLike()
-    for _ in range(N):
+    for _ in range(num_updates):
         metric.update(preds[i], target[i])
     fig, ax = metric.plot()